radius-project/docs/docs/content/getting-started/tutorial/webapp-initial-deployment/index.md

    ```

 3. To test your application, navigate to the public endpoint that was printed at the end of the deployment.

-   {{% alert title="⚠️ Local environment endpoint" color="warning" %}}
-   If using a local environment, navigate to the IP address provided by `rad env status`.
-The address printed at deploy time currently points to the wrong endpoint.
-   {{% /alert %}}

    <img src="todoapp-nodb.png" width="400" alt="screenshot of the todo application with no database">